About Our Family Business

 In the beginning, I knew nothing of orchids, cut flowers (other that what I saw in florist shops), importing or Thailand.
 Within 10 years, we became the world leader in our small niche segment of the $100 Billon global flower industry.
 Over time, we expanded into other lines of business, becomming a small, family owned, multi-national Conglomerate.
 At our peak, we maintained US locations in Miami, Virginia and Chicago; plus four locations in and around Bangkiok, Thailand.
 In addition, we had remote employees in Bogota, Colombia and The Philippines.

 Beginning with the import business in the US, we first expanded into an export company in Thailand, because we could not find another company which could produce the quality, variety and accuracy that our customers needed.
-Very soon, we realized that we needed control over the logistics of moving the flowers from our production facility to the airport, and onto airplanes for export.
-At about the same time, we decided that we would need to develop our own farm for production of the flowers, themselves, in order to improve variety, quality and input price stability.

 Our Air Logistics Business at Bangkok Airport